dltdojo/taichu-crypto/mdbook/src/dlt/hl-fabric-gen-proto.md

 message ChaincodeInput {
     repeated bytes args  = 1;
     map<string, bytes> decorations = 2;

+    // is_init is used for the application to signal that an invocation is to be routed
+    // to the legacy 'Init' function for compatibility with chaincodes which handled
+    // Init in the old way.
+New applications should manage their initialized state
+    // themselves.
+    bool is_init = 3;
 }

 // Carries the chaincode specification.
 This is the actual metadata required for